 With the super-humans all but gone, mankind is vulnerable.
 Animals, who want to rise up Planet of the Apes style, have the ability to take over, but we don’t see this happen.

-So machines decide to control humans by using a corporation that suits their every need, leading to an industrial revolution that eventually leads to…pollution.
+So machines decide to control humans by using a corporation that

 Because the machines tip everything out of balance, Earth becomes an